-- Downtown Dublin between Gleason Dr and Dublin Blvd - Central Dublin on either side of I-680 at the I-580 Junction - Downtown Livermore along the ACE corridor - South Pleasanton along the ACE corridor
+- Downtown Dublin between Gleason Dr and Valley Ave - Northwest Dublin on either side of I-680 at the I-580 Junction - Downtown Livermore along the ACE corridor - South Pleasanton along the ACE corridor

-Currently, all of these areas are well served by existing LAVTA routes, except for the residential areas due West of I-680 in Central Dublin.
+Currently, all of these areas are well served by existing LAVTA routes, except for the residential areas due West of I-680 in Northwest Dublin.
 As this area continues to grow, it will be important to provide local service to the residents and employees of the neighborhood.
-Local service in this area will be restored through the Wheels in Motion plan discussed in Chapter 4 of this report.